-public javax.realtime.device.RawLong createRawLong(RawMemoryRegion region, long base, int count, int stride) throws SecurityException, OffsetOutOfBoundsException, SizeOutOfBoundsException, MemoryTypeConflictException, UnsupportedRawMemoryRegionException region The address space from which the new instance should be taken. base The starting physical address accessible through the returned instance. count The number of memory elements accessible through the returned instance.
+'''

+public javax.realtime.device.RawLong

+createRawLong(RawMemoryRegion region,

+long base,

+int count,

+int stride)

+throws SecurityException,

+OffsetOutOfBoundsException,

+'''

+SizeOutOfBoundsException,

+SizeOutOfBoundsException,

+MemoryTypeConflictException,

+UnsupportedRawMemoryRegionException

 Create an instance of a class that implements $RawLong^{148}$ and accesses memory of region in the address range described by base, stride, and count.
 The actual extent of the memory addressed by the object is stride size of RawLong count.
 The object is allocated in the current memory area of the calling thread.